JaylyDev/jaylydev.github.io/posts/cinematic-runtime.md

 Changelog for Cinematic Runtime Add-On

+### 1.0.1

+- Added support for using Cinematic Editor extension in Minecraft v1.21.130 or above.

 ### 1.0.0

 - Scenes exported from Cinematic Editor extension V2 are now compatible with this add-on.